 - 1.59.
-If the undertaking was not consulted because it was not practicable, the agency or Minister does not have to notify the undertaking of a decision to grant access to the document.558 The agency or Minister can release the information to the applicant without waiting 60 days. - 1.60.
-If the undertaking was consulted but cannot be located at the time of the decision, the agency or Minister should send the notice to the last known address of the undertaking and wait 60 days before releasing the information to the applicant.559 - 1.61.
-If the agency or Minister is reasonably satisfied that the undertaking no longer exists at the time of the decision, the agency or Minister does not have to notify the undertaking of the decision.
-The agency or Minister should search the company database on the Australian Securities and Investment Commission website or the business name register on the Consumer Affairs Victoria website to confirm the status of the business.
-An Internet search is not sufficient.
+If the undertaking was not consulted because it was not reasonably practicable, the agency or Minister does not have to notify the undertaking of a decision to grant access to the document.
+If the undertaking is not notified of the decision, the agency or Minister will still need to wait 60 days before releasing the document to the applicant.. - 1.60.
+If the undertaking was consulted but cannot be located at the time of the decision, the agency or Minister should send the notice to the last known address of the undertaking and wait 60 days before releasing the information to the applicant.

-559 Freedom of Information Act 1982 (Vic), sections 34(3) and 34(3A).
+&lt;sup>565 Freedom of Information Act 1982 (Vic), sections 34(3) and 34(3A).

-557 Freedom of Information Act 1982 (Vic), section 34(3B).
+&lt;sup>562 Freedom of Information Act 1982 (Vic), section 34(3B).